AndrewFahmy/SqlMapper/docs/creating_repositories.md

 }
 ```

 To declare this `User` class in our context class.
-Please see [Creating a Context](https://github.com/AndrewFahmy/SqlMapper/blob/master/docs/context.md) first for further understanding

 ```
 public class Context : ContextBase<SqlConnection>